mansouralh/TASK-Django-M11-Files-II/README.md

        urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
    ```

-5. Go the admin site and create some islands (if you do this step before setting up media files, the images will be in the root directory of the project).
+5. Go to the admin site and create some islands (if you do this step before setting up media files, the images will be in the root directory of the project).
 6. Go to `http://localhost:8000/islands/` and see your beautiful islands!
 7. Fix the image by adding a `src` (look [here](https://docs.djangoproject.com/en/4.1/topics/files/#using-files-in-models) for help).
 8. Load your static file here and add a `static` folder inside of `islands`.
-9. Add a stylesheet for your island list template and link it inside the template.
+9. Add a stylesheet to your island list template and link it to the template.
-10. Add some CSS and prettify your list of island!
+10. Add some CSS and prettify your list of islands!
-11. Commit your code.
+11. Commit and push your code.
-12. Push your code.

 ### Media Files w/ Forms

-1. Add a `forms.py` inside of `islands`.
+1. Add `forms.py` inside of `islands`.
 2. Add a model form for `Island` called `IslandForm`, and include the `name` field.
 3. Add a `photos` attribute above `class Meta` that will be a `FileField` with multiple uploads allowed ([look here](https://docs.djangoproject.com/en/4.0/topics/http/file-uploads/#uploading-multiple-files) for more info).
 4. Add `photos` to the list of fields inside of `IslandForm`.
-5. Add a `create_island` view and add it to our `urls.py`.
+5. Add a `create_island` view and create a url for it in our `urls.py`.
-   - The view should render the form for now in a template called `create_island.html`
+   - The view should render the form in a template called `create_island.html`.
 6. Add the `create_island.html` template inside of `islands/templates`.
-7. Make sure to wrap it `form` tag like so:
+7. Make sure to wrap it with a `form` tag as follows:

    ```html
    <form